pmatos/darwin/CONTRIBUTING.md

 # The `example` project

-One thing that `make ci-extra-checks` does is build an example Frog blog project in the `example` directory.
-Making Frog build this can be a good way to test your code.
+One thing that `make ci-extra-checks` does is build an example Darwin blog project in the `example` directory.
+Making Darwin build this can be a good way to test your code.
 If you introduce a new feature, consider adding a new post to that site that illustrates and exercises your feature.